NakamotoInstitute/nakamotoinstitute.org/server/content/library/gradually-then-suddenly/content/bitcoin-is-not-backed-by-nothing.md

 ---
 heading: Chapter Three
 title: Bitcoin Is Not Backed by Nothing
-subheading: (Originally published on 27 September 2019)
+subheading: Originally published<br />on 27 September 2019
 ---

 ## Popular Misbelief